jocosocial/twitarr/README.md

 # twitarr

-Twit-arr is a micro-blogging site that is set up for [JoCo Cruise](https://jococruise.com/)
+Twit-arr is a micro-blogging site that is set up for [JoCo Cruise](https://jococruise.com/).
+Originally developed by [walkeriniraq](https://github.com/walkeriniraq/twitarr).

 ## Description